sleepymalc/VSCode-LaTeX-Inkscape/README.md

     .
 ```

-Now, let's get into the fun part, i.e., to set up the shortcut for this.
+Now, let's get into the fun part, i.e., setting up the shortcut for this.

 ### Inkscape Figure Manager

 This is a figure manager developed by Gilles Castel, and here is the [repo](https://github.com/gillescastel/inkscape-figures).
 I recommend you follow the installation instruction there.
 Here is just some guideline for you.

-1. Download [choose](https://github.com/chipsenkbeil/choose) (specifically for macOS, [rofi](https://github.com/davatorium/rofi) for Linux instead):
+1. Install [choose](https://github.com/chipsenkbeil/choose) (specifically for macOS, [rofi](https://github.com/davatorium/rofi) for Linux instead):

    ```sh
    > brew install choose-gui